RohanNero/Stakemate/README.md

 _Notice, before you generate keyshares you should've already picked out your preferred SSV operators.
 If you haven't already done this, you can view the entire selection of operators on the [ssv.network explorer](https://explorer.ssv.network/operators)_

-The **keys** folder is where we will handle all of the key generation/splitting, so begin by running this command to enter into it:
+The **keys** folder is where we will handle all of the key generation/splitting, so begin by running:

 `cd keys`